-By a landslide 674 votes, with only 1 against, IUCN members called for strict protection of primary/old growth forest in Europe.
+By a landslide 674 votes, with only 1 against, IUCN members supported Resolution 127, calling for strict protection of primary/old growth forest in Europe.

 Furthermore this protection is based on prohibition of timber extraction – and was backed by 93 Category A members, which includes governments.

-The vote was in response to Motion 125, “Strengthening the protection of primary and old-growth forests in Europe and facilitating their restoration”.
+The vote, at IUCN’s Marseille Congress in September 2021, was in response to Motion 125, “Strengthening the protection of primary and old-growth forests in Europe and facilitating their restoration”.
 The Motion was coordinated by Daniel Vallauri of WWF France and based on Wild Europe’s Old Growth Forest Protection Strategy (2018) and sequel.